Mobile Health & Technology

 A large clinical trial found that home-based videoconferencing was significantly more feasible and just as efficacious as traditional in-person behavioral pain management for patients with cancer and pain.
 Dr. Somers’ research group has used funded work to examine similar strategies to deliver home-based mobile health interventions to patients with pain following stem cell transplant.

-Dr. Somers is currently testing the use of mobile health technologies to deliver behavioral pain management interventions to patients with cancer living in medically underserved areas in the U.S. Southeast.
+Dr. Somers has tested the use of mobile health technologies to deliver behavioral pain management interventions to patients with cancer living in low urbanization areas.
 This intervention includes a clinical-based videoconferencing component as well as a mobile app that integrates the intervention into the patient’s daily life with assessment and intervention content.
 Dr. Somers routinely uses text messaging to augment the delivery of behavioral pain management interventions.
+She has recently extended this work to focus on older women with breast cancer living receiving cancer care in low urbanized areas.

-Dr. Kelleher’s work includes NIH funding to develop and test a mobile health app-supported intervention that aims to reduce disability in stem cell transplant patients by decreasing symptom burden and increasing physical activity.
-This project uses wireless activity trackers (Fitbits) that sync with a study mobile app to capture and transmit activity/step count data in real-time to the study team.
+Dr. Kelleher’s work includes NIH funding to develop and test a mobile health app-supported coping skills training and activity coaching intervention that aims to reduce disability in cancer patients who have undergone stem cell transplant or car-t cell therapy by decreasing symptom burden and increasing physical activity.
+This project uses wireless activity trackers (Garmin watches) that sync with a study mobile app to capture and transmit activity/step count data in real-time to the study team.

-In another study, Dr. Kelleher is using a randomized controlled trial to test the efficacy of a mobile health coping skills training intervention targeting the unique symptom management and quality of life needs of young and middle-aged colorectal cancer patients.
+In an American Cancer Society study, Dr. Kelleher is using a randomized controlled trial to test the efficacy of a mobile health theory-based coping skills training intervention targeting the unique symptom management and quality of life needs of young and middle-aged colorectal cancer patients.

 Both projects use a study mobile app to extend the intervention into the patient’s home, including patient audio/video content on coping skills, daily symptoms assessment and coping skills use tracking (which transmits to study staff in real time), and weekly text messaging and push notification reminders that include real-time personalized feedback based on coping skills use and symptoms assessment.